jgarber623/refresh-dc.org/src/events/_posts/2014-05-20-refresh-road-trip.md

 **Shay Howe - How Constraints Cultivate Growth**

 By setting constraints, we force ourselves to be more productive.
 They help us make decisions, creating focus around the problem we are trying to solve.
 They improve our consistency, which provides a better experience for our users.
 And they help us grow, a valuable asset in times of innovation.
-We’ll discuss constraints and ways we can embrace them.
+We'll discuss constraints and ways we can embrace them.